-The merit of identifying and accounting for functions under this Activity separately from other functions enables:

-- a) More transparent disclosure and accountability of projects and funding to the Waitomo Community. - b) Greater opportunity for the Waitomo Community to have input on decisions, proposals, issues and other matters through consultation. - c) Identification of how the Activity contributes to the achievement of COs and service delivery goals through detailed understanding and planning. - d) Improved monitoring of the Activity in terms of how well Council is achieving its COs annually. - e) Identification of costs required supporting the Activity in terms of time involved in planning, monitoring, accounting, reporting and administration.
+- 10.4.1 The merit of identifying and accounting for functions under this Activity separately from other functions enables: - More transparent disclosure and accountability of projects and funding to the Waitomo Community. - Greater opportunity for the Waitomo Community to have input on decisions, proposals, issues and other matters through consultation. - Identification of how the Activity contributes to the achievement of COs and service delivery goals through detailed understanding and planning. - Improved monitoring of the Activity in terms of how well Council is achieving its COs annually. - Identification of costs required supporting the Activity in terms of time involved in planning, monitoring, accounting, reporting and administration.

-9.5.1 Parks and Reserves
+10.5.1 Parks and Recreation

-This function involves the provision of parks and reserves in order to support the health and well-being of the community by supplying and maintaining areas for sport and recreation, as well as green places and landscapes that are restful and enhance the visual amenity.
-This function includes: active reserves, passive reserves, esplanade reserves and play equipment.
+This activity involves the provision of parks and reserves in order to support the health and well-being of the community by supplying and maintaining areas for sport and recreation, as well as green places and landscapes that are restful and enhance the visual amenity.